This entry was posted on Thursday, November 10th, 2016 and is filed under Blog by AENT Associates

 - Stuffy nose

-Taking antibiotics can reduce the duration of a sinus infection for about five days.
+When a cold turns into a sinus infection, taking antibiotics can reduce the duration of a sinus infection for about five days.
 An estimated 70 percent of sinus infections resolve with time, so antibiotics aren’t always necessary to treat these infections.
 Other treatments that are available to relieve sinus infections include:

 - Nasal decongestant sprays.
 However, these shouldn’t be used longer than 10 to 14 days as they can result in adverse symptoms when used for too long.